MillerMark/MrAnnouncerBot/README.md

 ### Level 1

-Want to jump start your levels in the chat room?
+Want to jump-start your levels in the chat room?
 Follow us on Twitch at:

 http://twitch.tv/CodeRushed